Andy Katzenmoyer: Professional career

 The New England Patriots selected Katzenmoyer in the first round (28th pick overall) of the 1999 NFL draft.

 In Week 6 of the 1999 season, Katzenmoyer became the second rookie in NFL history to record 2.0+ sacks and a touchdown in a single game, the first being Todd Shell.
 He had intercepted a pass from Miami Dolphins quarterback Dan Marino in the first three minutes of the first quarter, and returned it for 57 yards.
 As of 2023, only 1 other rookie, Devon Witherspoon, had achieved this statistic afterwards.

 He suffered a neck injury during his first season with the Patriots.
 After playing in 24 games with 14 starts throughout his career, he was eventually forced to have surgery and miss half of the 2000 season.
 During training camp in 2001, Katzenmoyer walked out, citing concern about a feeling in his neck.
 He was placed on injured reserve for the entire 2001 season.

 On June 14, 2002, the Patriots released Katzenmoyer.

 Personal life

-Katzenmoyer is now a risk management adviser for Hosket Ulen Insurance Solutions along with serving on the board for neighborhood bridges, 2nd and 7 Foundation, and The Ohio State University Varsity O.
+Katzenmoyer is now a risk management adviser for Hosket Ulen Insurance Solutions along with serving on the board for neighborhood bridges.